-The subject site consists of 2 contiguous properties, 250 and 252 Hinchey Avenue, each currently occupied by a single-family residential dwelling with associated landscaped areas and driveways.
-The subject site is bordered by Hinchey Avenue to the east, and residential properties to the south, west, and north.
-The existing ground surface across the site is relatively level at approximate geodetic elevation 62 to 63 m.
+The majority of the subject site is currently occupied by a low-rise, residential building with associated parking areas along the rear and western side of the building.
+The subject site is bordered by Garland Street to the north, mixed-use properties to the east and west, and multi-family residential properties to the south.
+The existing ground surface across the site slopes downward gradually from the southwest to the northeast from approximate geodetic elevation 63 to 62 m.